ContainerSolutions/learning-mesos-with-minimesos-workshop/README.md

 ### Minimesos known issues

 * When creating a volume it might not be visible on the host because either they are created by a user than is not available on the host.
+* All Mesos containers: Master, Agent and Marathon have their own network stack which causes some subtle issues because containers will use a different network stack than the host.

 ### Mesos